nerissacooney/ulises.us/_posts/2016-11-08-active-voice.md

 December 2, 2016, 6–7:30PM
 Steffani Jemison, Presentation and Conversation with David Hartt

-Steffani Jemison presents her 2014 two-channel sound piece, Same Time, a reprisal of a speech delivered in 1970 by Black Panther Party founder Huey P. Newton that has been reinterpreted by Brooklyn-based R&B group Sidetrack Boyz as a vocal improvisation.
+Steffani Jemison presents her 2014 two-channel sound piece, _Same Time_, a reprisal of a speech delivered in 1970 by Black Panther Party founder Huey P. Newton that has been reinterpreted by Brooklyn-based R&B group Sidetrack Boyz as a vocal improvisation.